 Packing right definitely made the airport less of a hassle.
 Moving through the airport was much easier this afternoon as we had a few bags to carry.
 In addition to grabbing our bags for the trip we also had to bring our baby girl's stroller and car seat along.

 Some airlines, like Southwest, offer child fares for your infants and toddlers.
-Southwest doesn’t offer the discounted infant fares on their online site, but you can call them at lease contact a Customer Representative at 1 (800) 435-9792 to reserve a ticket.
-You can then bring your FAA approved car seat or AmSafe Aviation CARES on the plane.
+Southwest doesn't offer discounted infant fares on their online site, but you can call them at least contact a Customer Representative at 1 (800) 435-9792 to reserve a ticket.
+You can then bring your FAA-approved car seat or AmSafe Aviation CARES on the plane.

 The next big thing I liked about Southwest was their checked baggage policies.
 When you fly with them you get up to 2 bags at no additional charge.
 That's not counting your carry-ons.
 Depending on how you pack, that can be a fantastic deal.